Archive for September, 2010

 Once again, the minute I start ripping a player, he starts ripping the cover off the ball.
 Huff looked gargantuan last night, that three-run blast was Bond-sian.

 Sanchez was filthy, and the offense came back to life.
-Renteria(!?) gets four hits in the leadoff how much is prednisone slot, including a beautiful drag bunt.
+Renteria(!?) gets four hits in the leadoff slot, including a beautiful drag bunt.
 Posey, who has to be considered the front runner for Rookie of the Year, another blast.

 First place by a half game, with seventeen to go.
 Not too shabby.